-registration open Approved OAP Clinical supervisors 416-571-8620
+registration open Approved OAP Clinical supervisors 416-801-7921

 Traditionally, Board Certified Behaviour Analysts practicing in Ontario are certified by the Behaviour Analyst Certification Board in the United States.
 More recently, the province of Ontario has moved to regulating Behaviour Analysts locally as members of a regulated health profession.
 This is exciting and welcome news as it protects vulnerable members of our community who access ABA services.
 This will allow families to be able to identify the registration status and competency of their ABA service provider and will help families ensure they are receiving ABA therapy services from Registered Behaviour Analysts and therefore prevent harm and protect the quality of services delivered.
-As of July 1st 2024, Behaviour Analysts in Ontario will be joining the College of Psychologists and Behaviour Analysts of Ontario.
+As of July 1st 2024, Behaviour Analysts in Ontario have joined the College of Psychologists and Behaviour Analysts of Ontario.
 Click the link below for more information on this exciting news.

 The Ontario Autism Program provides supports and funding to families of children and youth with a diagnosis of autism.
 At InspireKids, we provide core clinical services that can be purchased with your current OAP Funding.
 Families who were registered with the Ontario Autism Program before 2021 and have access to Interim One Time Funding OR Childhood Budgets may also use those funds at InspireKids.
 Contact us to learn more about how you can use your OAP funding.
 Click the link below to learn more about the OAP.